ros2/ros2_documentation/source/How-To-Guides/Releasing/GitHub-Manual-Authorization.rst

    [url "git@github.com:"]
      insteadOf = https://github.com/

-If you choose this option, be sure not to forget `enable ssh connection with GitHub <https://help.github.com/articles/generating-an-ssh-key/>`_.
+If you choose this option, be sure to `enable ssh connections with GitHub <https://help.github.com/articles/generating-an-ssh-key/>`_.

 Bash Script for setting up OAuth Token
 --------------------------------------